stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 Welcome to my Idris 2 tutorial.
 I'll try and treat as many aspects of the Idris 2 programming language as possible here.
-All `.md` files in here a literate Idris files: They consist of markdown (hence the `.md` ending), which is being pretty printed by github together with Idris code blocks, which can be type checked and built by the Idris compiler (more on this later).
+All `.md` files in here a literate Idris files: They consist of Markdown (hence the `.md` ending), which is being pretty printed by GitHub together with Idris code blocks, which can be type checked and built by the Idris compiler (more on this later).
 Note, however, that regular Idris source files use an `.idr` ending, and that you go with that file type unless you end up writing